infracloudio/csvserver/README.md

 > **NOTE**: On play-with-docker.com, you can create files in the terminal and edit them with their online editor.

 ### Save the solution
-  - Create a directory named `solution` your clone.
+  - Create a directory named `solution` in your clone.
-  - Create a file called `README.md` in the solution with all the commands you executed as part of this exercise.
+  - Create a file called `README.md` in the `solution` directory with all the commands you executed as part of this section (Part I).
   - Save the `gencsv.sh`, `inputFile` in the same directory as well.
-  - Commit and push the changes to your fork.
+  - Commit and push the changes to your fork on GitHub.

+> **NOTE**: One should be able to follow the instructions from the `solution/README.md` file and get csvserver running on their machine.

 ## Part II
   0. Delete any containers running from the last part.